Brahmaputra River Rafting Expedition

 We begin the final run to the plains at Pasighat by negotiating the last biggie on the trip at Ponging.
 The Siang seems to gather a lot more volume as we float into Pasighat where we beach our rafts for the last time on this trip.
 Transfer to rest house at Pasighat.

-Drive to Boghiwheel Ghat and take a ferry boat across to Dibrugarh.
-Transfer to airport for flight to New Delhi.
+Drive to Dibrugarh.
+Transfer to airport for flight back home.
 Trip ends.

 We believe that along with the privilege of adventure in the Himalaya comes a serious responsibility, the responsibility to protect and contribute to its ecology, cultures and its tremendous beauty.
 The “Leave No Trace” philosophy is followed to the letter and we work to minimize the environmental impact of our trips.
 We are scrupulous in our camping, cooking and sanitation practices; we limit the number of trekkers we allow to join us on our trips and the number of trips we lead in a given area.